 “Really?
 What kind of moron calls a chair an advanced tool?”

 Looky here, babycakes…

 If you’re gonna be sitting down for long periods of time — do yourself, your back, and your smart ass a favor:

 One of the best decisions I ever made was purchasing what’s been called “the Dot-Com Throne” — the legendary and award-winning Herman Miller Aeron.

 It certainly ain’t cheap but if you have back issues and sit in front of a microphone or computer for most of the day like I do…

 (You can get the best price here.)

-Bottom Line: Podcast Hosting
+Bottom Line: Is Podcast Hosting Worth It?

 No doubt about it: